Has ‘zero’ become a dirty word in safety?

 First off, Habit is an interesting psychological read, both for personal and business goals.
 It lays out the science of how establishing habits is key to reaching goals.

-The chapter Michaels refers to has to do with how, in 1987, new Alcoa CEO Paul O’Neill decided to make safety the core of change for the aluminum company.
+The chapter Michaels refers to has to do with how, in 1987, the new Alcoa CEO Paul O’Neill decided to make safety the core of chance for the aluminum company.

 The investors thought O’Neill was nuts.
 This is what the new CEO leads with?
 This is his top priority?
 People left the meeting and advised their clients to sell their Alcoa stock — the new CEO was crazy.